Individualized Cataract Surgery in Jacksonville and Nocatee FL

 What are Cataracts?

-Inside of your eye, behind the iris (the colored part of your eye,) there is a crystal clear, flexible lens.
-This lens, when healthy, focuses the light that comes into your eye onto the retina.
+Behind your eye’s iris (the colored part), there is a crystal-clear, flexible lens.
+A healthy lens focuses the light that comes into your eye onto the retina.
 Depending on how well the lens focuses the light, your vision will be sharp or blurry.
 This lens must be completely clear for the best vision.

-A cataract occurs when the natural lens inside of the eye begins to “fog up” and become discolored.
-This happens when the proteins that make up the lens begin to clump together, forming a cloudy film.
+A cataract occurs when the natural lens inside of the eye begins to “cloud.
+This happens when the proteins that make up the lens begin to clump together forming a film.
 This clouding allows less light inside of the eye, resulting in decreased vision.
 Cataracts can lead to blindness if left untreated.
 Luckily, cataracts are treatable at all stages.

-Once diagnosed with cataracts, Dr. Barnhorst will determine the right time for treatment.
 Cataracts are only treatable through cataract surgery.
-Luckily, cataract surgery is extremely advanced and requires little to no downtime.
-In order to correct vision affected by cataracts, the natural lens needs to be replaced with a new, clear lens.
-These artificial lenses are referred to as intraocular lenses (IOLs.)
-There are many different types of IOLs on the market today.
-You and your Jacksonville cataract surgeon will work together to determine the best IOL for your budget, visual needs and lifestyle.
+Once diagnosed, Dr. Barnhorst determines the right timing for treatment, whereby, the natural lens is replaced with a clear, artificial lens, referred to as intraocular lenses (IOLs.)
+There are many different types of IOLs on the market today, so you will work together to determine the best IOL for your budget, visual needs and lifestyle.

-- Toric: Blurred or distorted vision due to an irregularly shaped cornea is called astigmatism.
+• Toric: Blurred or distorted vision due to an irregularly shaped cornea is called astigmatism.
 In some cases, astigmatism can be corrected during cataract surgery but is not an option for all patients.
-Toric IOLs effectively eliminate astigmatism and may be better option for many people.
+Toric IOLs effectively eliminate astigmatism and may be the better option for many people.

 Cataract Surgery Recovery